abu-git/abu-git/README.md

 </p>

-- 💬 Ask me about `Web Development, JavaScript, Express, Node.js, React, MongoDB, PostgreSQL` etc
+- 💬 Ask me about `Web Development, Next.js, JavaScript, Express, Node.js, React, MongoDB, PostgreSQL, TailwindCSS` etc
 - 👯 I’m looking to collaborate so I can learn and grow
 - 🔭 I’m currently working on a blog
 - 🌱 I'm looking forward to learn more about mobile app development